 It is against this backdrop of historical persecution, along with endless cycles of terrorism and blockades, that far-right extremists feel compelled to fortify their security for fear of relapse into the draconian world of Jew hatred and consequent annihilation.
 The threat is real; it is not imagined.
-Many geopolitical strategists opine a "two-state solution" as the answer; others are more ominous, as they fear a cataclysmic ending given the rancor of the current geopolitical climate.
+Many geopolitical strategists opine a "two-state solution" as the answer; others are more ominous, as they fear a cataclysmic ending if there were a separate Palestinian state given the rancor of the present geopolitical climate.

 One thing I want to set straight.
 Israel and the Jewish Diaspora do not have to justify their sovereignty.
-All too often I hear my fellow Jews explaining that a homeland is needed as a sanctuary for quarry.
-I fear that such defensive thinking leads to irrational military decisions and public statements that engender scorn and contempt from the non Jewish world.
+All too often I hear my fellow Jews explaining that a homeland is needed as a sanctuary for quarry - a hapless category afforded to Jews as a result of their history of endless persecution.
+However, I fear that such defensive thinking leads to irrational military decisions and public statements that engender disapprobation from the non Jewish world.
 Yet, sometimes ripping open the miasmic nets of Jew hatred twisted around the necks of Jews throughout the world and throughout history can prove inexorable.
-In this climate I have seen as a sociologist what I call "Holocaust Reactionism" - a severely "all bets off" mindset evinced by Netanyahu's far-right coalition members who in their zeal to prevent another Holocaust have paradoxically roused dangerous Jew hatred in the US and around the world.
+In this charged climate, I have seen as a sociologist what I call "Holocaust Reactionism" - a severely "all bets are off" mindset evinced by Netanyahu's far-right coalition members who in their zeal to prevent another Holocaust have paradoxically roused dangerous Jew hatred in the US and around the world.